How to Keep Your eCommerce Business Growing in Today’s Economy

 Look at the ROI of your current campaigns and find which avenues are working for you and which are definitely not.

+For example, while it’s well worth implementing a social media campaign, you might find that some social channels are redundant.
 It’s the same with geo-targeting — should you target specific countries and ignore others?
 Scrap the low ROI routes and pump your money into the high ROI marketing channels.

 If you can increase your customer lifetime value, you will always have customers despite a volatile economy.